amohamed11/pinbooru/README.md

 ## Also an API

 Out of interest, I also looked into adding an API to an existing Rails app.
-Since it turned out to me simple, I create an API for Posts which can be found at `app/controllers/api/v1/posts_controller.rb`.
+Since it turned out to be rather simple, I created an API for Posts which can be found at `app/controllers/api/v1/posts_controller.rb`.
 This was mostly out of pure curiosity and to learn more about Rails, so there are not separate tests for this API.